fluttercandies/.github/README.template.md

 As of today, we have successfully open-sourced more than [50 practical packages](https://pub.dev/publishers/fluttercandies.com/packages) on pub.dev.
 However, our contributions extend significantly beyond this.
 We have also developed a comprehensive range of invaluable tools, APIs, and real-world projects.
 All of these initiatives are designed to provide robust support to Flutter developers at various stages of their careers, promoting rapid professional advancement.

-Our vision is to “Empower every developer by building a healthy, powerful, and secure Flutter ecosystem, TOGETHER”, we warmly welcome everyone to contribute the practical Flutter packages (little candies).
+Our vision is to "Empower every developer by building a healthy, powerful, and secure Flutter ecosystem, TOGETHER", we warmly welcome everyone to contribute the practical Flutter packages (little candies).
 If you share our objectives and vision, join us!

 ## Organization Repositories